-This camp is primarily for novice to intermediate level runners who want to learn more about trail running, share and have fun!
+This 1-day camp is primarily for novice to intermediate level runners who want to learn more about trail running, share and HAVE FUN!

-Included in your camp tuition is occupancy in a bunk, all items listed above and more value and benefit to your training than can possibly be listed here!
+Included Saturday, March 25, 2017; 9am to 7pm in your camp costs are all activities, a healthy lunch & dinner, free swag, and more value and benefit to your training than can ossibly be listed here!

 I had the true pleasure of joining an amazing group of individuals for a full day of the recent trail running camp at Camp Haven.
 I went into this day with very little knowledge about trail running but left with an abundant amount of tips about a wide range of topics from technical/form on the trail to proper gear and foot care to developing fundamental core strength to avoid injury.
 The information was delivered in a fun and open format and being able to get out on the trail several times to work on some of the aspects of trail running was fantastic.
 Both Coach Al and Deb are a phenomenal source of experience, knowledge and inspiration.
 There also could not have been a more perfect setting for this camp.
 The environment truly led to a more enriching experience.
 I left that day with a new appreciation for trail running and a new found passion for a sport I knew very little about.
 I only wish I could have stayed thru the entire camp.
 I would highly recommend this camp to anyone interested in trail running and look forward to the next one!
 Well run, great people, fantastic environment and the best coaches out there (Al and Deb)!!
 I can't thank the two of them enough!!